 The Testing Accommodation Request Form must include:

-• Specific assessments (e.g., standardized psychological/educational tests) used to identify and confirm the diagnosed disability and, where applicable, the resulting functional limitations, and an explanation of how the impairment impacts the ability of the student/candidate to participate equally in the test, midterm, or examination.
-Any assessment submitted must have been completed within three (3) years of the date of the accommodation request.
+- Specific assessments (e.g., standardized psychological/educational tests) used to identify and confirm the diagnosed disability and, where applicable, the resulting functional limitations, and an explanation of how the functional limitations impact the ability of the student/candidate to participate equally in the test, midterm or examination.
+Any assessment submitted must have been completed within three (3) years of the date of the accommodation request,

 Additional supporting documentation may be submitted along with the form if required or requested.
 Note: basic medical notes or scripts will not be sufficient.